-Here at Opus, we have a huge demand for social workers.
-It is a challenging career, but is extremely rewarding and interesting.
+Social Work is a challenging, yet extremely rewarding career.
 We got in contact with Marvin, a social worker in Cambridge, and asked him to provide us with an honest insight into his role.

 Why did you choose to be a social worker?